-For the purposes of the above criteria, all but one of the Supervisory Board members elected by the Annual General Meeting are considered independent of the company and its Management Board in compliance with C Rule 53 of the ACGC.
-Michael Höllerer served as a senior executive of the company in the past five years before accepting the Supervisory Board mandate but meets all the other criteria for independence.
+For the purposes of the above criteria, all but one of the Supervisory Board members elected by the General Meeting are considered independent of the company and its Management Board in compliance with C Rule 53 of the ACGC.
+Michael Höllerer served as a senior executive of the company before accepting his Supervisory Board mandate but meets all the other criteria for independence.
 In addition, all the members of the committees meet the stated criteria for independence (C Rule 39 of the ACGC).